Photo Credit: Hillcrest AIDS Centre Trust

 Please consider making a donation if you are able.

-Our partners are telling us about how they’re working to address needs arising from the emergency response to COVID‑19
+Our partners are telling us about how they’re addressing needs arising from the emergency response to COVID‑19

 Stepping Stones International, in Botswana, in response to increases in gender-based violence (GBV) during COVID-19, has social workers making weekly calls to every individual and family enrolled in their programs, to do wellness checks, assist in cases of GBV, and work on ways to curb GBV.